Apply for school transport for children in reception to year 11

 If your child is not eligible for free school transport, you must ensure they can get to school safely.

-When transport is granted on the grounds of low income, we will review offer at the start of each school year.
-We will contact you before the school year starts.
+When transport is granted on the grounds of low income, we will review eligibility yearly.
+We will contact you before the school year starts to request up-to-date evidence of the above benefits.

 Changing address or school during the school year